NREL/scikit-sundae/docs/source/user_guide/what_is_sksundae.rst

 If you are comparing scikits.odes to scikit-SUNDAE, you should consider the following differences:

 * **scikits.odes** includes iterative solvers and some optional solvers (e.g., LAPACK).
 The package only provides source distributions, so users must configure and compile SUNDAILS on their own.
-* **Scikit-SUNDAE** provides more flexible events function capabilities (e.g., direction detection and terminal flags), scipy-like output, and provides both binary and source distributions.
+* **scikit-SUNDAE** provides more flexible events function capabilities (e.g., direction detection and terminal flags), scipy-like output, and provides both binary and source distributions.
 Users not already familiar with SUNDIALS will likely prefer scikit-SUNDAE due to the streamlined installation process.

-Scikit-SUNDAE was authored by the National Renewable Energy Laboratory (NREL), operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE).
+scikit-SUNDAE was authored by the National Renewable Energy Laboratory (NREL), operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE).
 The views expressed in the project and documentation do not necessarily represent the views of the DOE or the U.S. Government.